-Salesforce Administrators are a vital bridge between business and technology.
+Learn what a Salesforce Administrator is, and what they do to create a vital bridge between business and technology.

-Salesforce Administrators work with stakeholders to define requirements and to customize the platform.
-To put it simply: they enable users to get the most out of Salesforce.
+A Salesforce Administrator solves business problems by customizing the Salesforce Platform.
+They build, configure, and automate technology solutions to deliver business value.
+Salesforce Administrators work with stakeholders to define system requirements and customize the platform.
+Most importantly, they enable users to get the most out of Salesforce technology.

 - Maintain the platform